Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_xpro/samd21_sdcard_usb_datalogger/readme.md

 2. To read the logged light intensity values, connect the Target USB port on the board to the computer using a micro USB cable.

 3. LED0 is illuminated when SD card is enumerated as a Mass Storage Device by the USB host.(see below image)

    <img src = "images/sdcardenumerated.jpeg">

 4. Access the LS_LOG.txt via USB inside the Dir1 folder.(see below image)

    <img src = "images/logfile.jpeg">

 5. The sample log file looks as below.

    <img src = "images/samplelogged data.jpeg">

+   6. Always eject the USB drive before removing it.

 ## Comments: